torproject/stem/docs/faq.rst

 What Python versions is Stem compatible with?
 ---------------------------------------------

+Stem works with **Python 3.6 and greater**.

-Stem works with **Python 2.6 and greater**, including the Python 3.x series.
+If you require a deprecated Python version then please use Stem 1.8, which was compatible with **Python 2.6 and above**.

 .. _can_i_interact_with_tors_controller_interface_directly: